Battle of Nam River: September push

 In planning its new offensive, the KPA command decided any attempt to flank the UN force was impossible thanks to the support of the UN naval forces.
 Instead, they opted to use a frontal attack to breach the perimeter and collapse it; this was considered to be the only hope of achieving success in the battle.
-Fed by intelligence from the Soviet Union, the North Koreans were aware of the UN forces building up along the Pusan Perimeter and that they must conduct an offensive soon or they could not win the battle.
+Informed by intelligence from the Soviet Union, the North Koreans were aware of the UN forces building up along the Pusan Perimeter and that they must conduct an offensive soon or they could not win the battle.
 A secondary objective was to surround Taegu and destroy the UN units in that city.
 As part of this mission, the KPA would first cut the supply lines to Taegu.

 On August 20, the KPA commands distributed operations orders to their subordinate units.
 The plan called for a simultaneous five-prong attack against the UN lines.
 These attacks would overwhelm the UN defenders and allow the KPA to break through the lines in at least one place to force the UN forces back.
 Five battle groupings were ordered.
 In the southern part of its sector, where the US 25th Infantry Division held the UN line, KPA I Corps planned a strong attack, coordinating it with an attack against the US 2nd Infantry Division to the north.
 The KPA 6th and 7th Divisions received their attack orders on August 20.
 The plan called for KPA I Corps to assault all along the line at 22:00 on August 31.
 The 6th Division, farthest south on the right flank, was to attack through Haman, Masan, and Chinhae and then capture Kumhae, on the west side of the Naktong River delta 15 mi from Pusan, by September 3.
 The division zone of attack was to be south of the highway from Chinju to Komam-ni to Masan.
 The 7th Division, next in line north of the 6th Division, was to attack north of the Masan highway, wheel left to the Naktong, and wait for the 6th Division on its right and the KPA 9th Division on its left to join it.
 Part of the 7th Division was concentrated in the Uiryong area west of the Nam River.
 This plan pitted the 6th Division against the US 24th Infantry Regiment and the 7th Division against the US 35th Infantry Regiment.
 As a part of this plan, the KPA 6th Division had been engaging the 24th Infantry at Battle Mountain for several weeks prior, with no gains for either side.